-Strategic risk is the risk that adverse business decisions, ineffective or inappropriate business plans or failure to respond to changes in the competitive environment, business cycles, customer preferences, product obsolescence, execution and/or other intrinsic risks of business will impact the Company's ability to meet its objectives.
+Strategic risk is the risk that adverse business decisions, ineffective or inappropriate business plans or failure to respond to changes in the competitive environment, business cycles, customer preferences, product obsolescence, execution and/ or other intrinsic risks of business will impact the Company's ability to meet its objectives.
+Business strategy is a key driver of the Company's risk profile and as such the strategic choices that are made in terms of the business mix determine how the risk profile changes.
 The Company is mindful of the changes in its operating environment from time to time and is constantly monitoring and reviewing the economic and strategic risks of the Company in order to be able to enhance the management of the same.
 An integrated business planning and budget process is used to help manage strategic risk.
 A key component of this process is the alignment of strategies, goals, tactics and resources by the various business units and support departments.
 A planning process flows through the business units, identifying business unit plans that are aligned with the Company's direction.